lightning/bolts/07-routing-gossip.md

 It MUST set `expiry` to the number of blocks it will subtract from an incoming HTLC's `expiry`.
 It MUST set `htlc-minimum-msat` to the minimum HTLC value it will accept, in millisatoshi.
 It MUST set `fee-base-msat` to the base fee it will charge for any HTLC, in millisatoshi, and `fee-proportional-millionths` to the amount it will charge per millionth of a satoshi.

 The receiving node MUST ignore `flags` other than the least significant bit.
-The receiving node SHOULD fail the connection if `signature` is invalid or incorrect for the entire message including unknown fields following `signature`, and MUST NOT further process the message.
 The receiving node SHOULD ignore `ipv6` if `port` is zero.
 It SHOULD ignore the message if `channel-id`does not correspond to a previously known, unspent channel from `channel_announcement`, otherwise the node-id is taken from the `channel_announcement` `node-id-1` if least-significant bit of flags is 0 or `node-id-2` otherwise.
+The receiving node SHOULD fail the connection if `signature` is not a valid signature using `node-id` of the double-SHA256 of the entire message following the `signature` field (including unknown fields following `fee-proportional-millionths`), and MUST NOT further process the message.

 The receiving node SHOULD ignore the message if `timestamp` is not greater than than the last-received `channel_announcement` for